Quantitative measure equivalence between amenable groups: Monotonicity of the isoperimetric profile

 \begin{theorem} Let $p\geq 1$, let $\Gamma$ and $\Lambda$ be finitely generated groups.
 Assume that we are in one of the following situations. \begin{itemize} \item[(i)] $\Gamma$ is an $\LL^p$ measure quotient of $\Lambda$; \item[(ii)] $\Gamma$ is an at most $m$-to-one $\LL^p$ measure sub-quotient of $\Lambda$. \end{itemize} Then their $\ell^p$ isoperimetric profiles satisfy the following inequality: \end{theorem} \begin{theorem} Let $\varphi\colon(0,\infty)\to (0,\infty)$ be a function such that $\varphi$ and $t\mapsto t/\varphi(t)$ are non-decreasing, let $\Gamma$ and $\Lambda$ be finitely generated groups.
 Assume that we are in one of the following situations. \begin{itemize} \item[(i)] $\Gamma$ is a $\varphi$-integrable measure quotient of $\Lambda$; \item[(ii)] $\Gamma$ is an at most $m$-to-one $\varphi$-integrable measure sub-quotient of $\Lambda$ \end{itemize} Then their isoperimetric profiles satisfy the following inequality:

-\end{theorem} \begin{remark} Formulated with the F\o lner function instead of the isoperimetric profile, we obtain $\text{F\o l}_\Gamma\succcurlyeq \text{F\o l}_\Lambda \circ \varphi^{-1}$. \end{remark}
+\end{theorem} \begin{remark} Formulated with the F\o lner function instead of the isoperimetric profile, we obtain $\text{F\o l}_\Gamma\circ \varphi\preccurlyeq \text{F\o l}_\Lambda $. \end{remark}

 \begin{remark} We do not know whether the condition of being ``at most $m$-to-one'' is necessary.
-Fortunately, we shall see in \S \ref{sec:Linfty} that it is satisfied in a case of interest: when $\Gamma$ admits a regularly map to $\Lambda$, then $\Gamma$ turns out to be an at most $m$-to-one $\LL^{\infty}$ measure subgroup of $\Lambda$. \end{remark}
+Fortunately, we shall see in Section \ref{sec:Linfty} that it is satisfied in a case of interest: when $\Gamma$ admits a regular map to $\Lambda$, then $\Gamma$ turns out to be an at most $m$-to-one $\LL^{\infty}$ measure subgroup of $\Lambda$. \end{remark}